 Each capsule contains flaxseed hulls and standardized SDG lignans from flaxseed hulls to provide a consistent 25 mg of SDG lignans.
 The flax hull powder is ground up and combined with a very highly concentrated SDG lignan extract from flaxseed.
 Each capsule contains 650 mg of flaxseed hulls and 25 mg of 40% standardized SDG extract for a total of 25 mg of SDG Lignans.
 Before ordering, click the following link to find the Recommended Lignan Dosage for Dogs

-Veterinarians and Universities suggest considering Flaxseed Hulls (SDG Lignans) or HMR Lignans when Cushings or Atypical Cushings disease is present.
-Lignans For Life offers flaxseed lignans in capsule and bulk and we also offer HMR lignans and melatonin.
-See all of our dog products here ALL DOG PRODUCTS or click here to see recommended lignan dosage for your dog.
+Veterinarians and Universities suggest considering Flaxseed Hulls (SDG Lignans) or HMR Lignans when Cushings or atypical Cushings disease is present.
+Lignans For Life offers flaxseed lignans in capsule and in bulk powder form.
+We also offer HMR lignans and melatonin.
+See all of our dog products here All Dog Products or click here to see recommended lignan dosage for your dog.

 Lignans for Cushing's in Dogs

 Helps the return of normal skin and coat Helps restore normal thirst and urination Aids in the return of dog's normal weight and appetite Helps restore dog's energy Inhibits 3-beta HSD Enzyme, which effectively reduces Cortisol levels